Thai Green Chicken Curry

 - Hand full of Coriander (leaves and stalks,) roughly chopped.

 Cut chicken into thin strips.
 Add some vegetable oil to pan and brown chicken over high heat.
 Cook in batches to avoid overcrowding pan.
-Finally, at the mushrooms and brown.
+Set the chicken aside.

-Add stock, coconut milk, pepper, and fish sauce to mushrooms and bring to a simmer.
-Add ¾ of the curry paste and bring to boil and then simmer for 10 mins.
-Add the chicken.
+In a pot, add stock, coconut milk, pepper, brown sugar and fish sauce and bring to a simmer.
+Add the the cubed potatoes. and ¾ of the curry paste and bring to boil and then simmer for 10 mins.
+Add the chicken and mushrooms.
 Then before serving add remaining paste and cook for 5 mins.
 Then add the chopped herbs.

 Serve with jasmine rice.